 27. California Culture Facts

-- In general, the culture of California is linked with the culture of the United States, but there are some characteristics that are special to the culture of California.
+- In general, the culture of California is linked with the culture of the United States, but some characteristics are special to the culture of California.

-- The traditions, food, and languages of California are integrated from throughout the world as the state’s citizens have roots with Spain, Asia, Mexico, and eastern America.
+- The traditions, food, and languages of California are integrated from throughout the world as the state’s citizens have roots in Spain, Asia, Mexico, and eastern America.

 - The home of the American film industry, Hollywood is in the Los Angeles city of California.

 - California has also a name in the world-class literature, arts, performing arts, and music.

 - Many of the world’s prestigious universities are found in California.

 - The Hippie movement was also started in the San Francisco city of California in 1960.

 28. California Food Facts

 - In the entire USA, California is the largest food producer state.